Reviews You Can Rely On

 Why Trust GearLab

 Author and lead tester Joshua Hutchens is a mountain bike veteran who has held almost every job in the bike industry.
 From shop gopher to shop owner, bike guide to bike coach, Joshua has led cycling trips worldwide and competed in every discipline he has discovered.
-He rides like Lionel Richie sings and has a meticulous and analytical approach to testing.
+He rides as Lionel Richie sings, and he has a meticulous, analytical approach to testing.

 We tested these mountain bike pedals in the Sierra Nevada mountains.
-We search out nasty, technical terrain, take the big lines, smash obstacles and ford streams, and occasionally, we stop for pictures.
+We search out nasty, technical terrain, take the big lines, smash obstacles and ford streams, and occasionally stop for pictures.
 These aren't the pedals you want to buy second-hand once we're through with them.
 We carefully scrutinize their performance and rank them based on predetermined metrics.
-We evaluate them for ease of entry, ease of exit, overall adjustability, weight, platform feel, and how well they can shed mud.
+We evaluate them for ease of entry and exit, overall adjustability, weight, platform feel, and ability to shed mud.
 We fret over the results so you can kick back and read about it.

 Types of Pedals